AhmedElsayed200/eCommerce-app/README.md

 - Clicking on the product’s image from the product list page will show more information about the product; eg. all the product images will be shown on this page as a slider design.
 - The user can also add the product to the cart from the product description page.
 - A number will be shown next to the cart shopping image in the navbar while adding any product to indicate the number of items in the cart.
-- To open the cart, the user should hover on the cart shopping image in the navbar.
+- To open the cart, the user should click on the cart shopping image in the navbar.
 - The user can remove a product or increase/decrease its quantity in the cart.
 - It is not possible to add a project that already exists in the cart (a same project with same attributes).
 - The website is responsive over all the screens.